Strandgaard96/Strandgaard96/README.md

-⚡ I like python and dotfiles
+⚡ I like science, python and dotfiles